 Special thanks to jozz for contributing Richter’s training information!

 Some amiibo trainers prefer to give their FPs a strong Spirit team — either to send it to a Spirits tournament or to equip it as a Raid Boss.
-Whichever the case, if you’d like to give your FP some Spirits, do so before you even start training it.
+Whichever the case may be, if you’d like to give your FP some Spirits, do so before you even start training it.
 If you want to learn more about why this is, we have an in-depth Spirits guide that covers everything you need to know about them.
-In the meantime, here are some bonuses that work well for Richter:
+In the meantime, here are some bonus setups that work well for Richter:

 - Banned bonuses: Super Armor works incredibly well on Richter, as he greatly appreciates being able to fire off his strong and long-ranged attacks without flinching.
 Armor Knight is another solid choice that can be paired with Trade-Off Ability ↑ to great effect.

-- Tournament-legal bonuses: If you want to enter a Spirits tourney that follows our ban list, pick any three from the following list of Spirit effects: Weapon Attack ↑, Hyper Smash Attacks, Trade-Off Ability ↑, Floaty Jumps, Move Speed ↑, or Air Defense ↑.
+- Tournament-legal bonuses: If you want to enter a Spirits tourney that follows our ban suggestions, pick any three from the following list of Spirit effects: Weapon Attack ↑ (applied either once or twice), Floaty Jumps, Air Defense ↑, Move Speed ↑, or Trade-Off Ability ↑.

 - Raid Boss bonuses: The aforementioned Super Armor Spirit effect works well on a Raid Boss Richter FP.
+Great Autoheal works here too!
 If you’d prefer to use a different build instead, try Weapon Attack ↑, Move Speed ↑, and Landing Lag ↓.

 - Forward tilt should be your primary damage-racker.
 It’s respectably strong and fairly quick.
 Use it at close range!

 - Cross should be fired from afar to rack on damage.
 Be sure to use the smash-input version of the move to get extra distance and power.